-This e-book by Howard Culbertson was originally published in 1991 by the Nazarene Publishing House under ISBN number 083-411-4186.
-This NMI reading book has been revised and updated.
+This ebook by Howard Culbertson was originally published by what is now The Foundry under ISBN number 083-411-4186.
+This NMI mission book has been somewhat updated for this ebook version.

 God has used the Church of the Nazarene in marvelous ways around the world.
-Thousands have come to know Christ and the power of the Holy Spirit through our movement.
+Hundres of thousands have come to know Christ and the power of the Holy Spirit through our movement.
 The holy life-style of the people called Nazarenes has influenced the lives of countless thousands.
-Part of the driving force behind our tremendous outreach and accomplishment has been an aggressive evangelistic spirit.
+Part of the driving force behind our outreach and accomplishments for the Kingdom has been an aggressive evangelistic spirit.
 A good deal of the credit goes to our two-track missions giving system.

 World Evangelism Fund has been the lifeblood.
 Based on the idea that churches can do more working together than they can by working individually, World Evangelism Fund has sent missionaries to the field.
 It has opened Bible schools.
 It has put up clinics and dispensaries.
-It has put together a support team at Headquarters.
+It has put together a support team at the Global Ministry Center.
 Nazarenes worldwide give to World Evangelism Fund to support our common missionary task.
 That's not all.
-World Evangelism Fund has been balanced with Approved Specials, Alabaster, Radio, Work and Witness, Deferred Giving, and other extras.
+World Evangelism Fund has been balanced with Approved Specials, Alabaster, Radio, Work & Witness, Deferred Giving, and other extras.